 A prior version of this report included a review of donanemab.
-Due to the manufacturer receiving a Complete Response Letter from the US Food and Drug Administration (FDA) on January 19, 2023 for donanemab's accelerated approval biologics license application, we have removed it from this version.
+Due to the manufacturer receiving a Complete Response Letter from the US Food and Drug Administration (FDA) on January 19, 2023 for donanemab's accelerated approval biologics license application, we removed it from the review, starting with the Revised Evidence Report.
 There was no new clinical evidence for aducanumab since the previous August 2021 review8 that would have affected our assessment and thus aducanumab was not reviewed in this report.